David-OConnor/fplot/README.rst

 The only required arguments for fplot funcs are the function to plot, and the min and max ranges.
 Example optional keyword arguments are shown.
 Example output is shown in the link above.

+For most plotting functions, you can plot multiple functions at once by passing a list or tuple as the first argument.

 Show a graph (1 input, 1 output)